HenrikKorsgaardKnowit/testing/unit/calculator/README.md

 ## Summary
 This guide has show how to use unit tests with Vitest and how unit tests are for supporting refactoring.

-For more on TDD and identifying tests as part of the TDD cyckle, see the extended case study of the Hotel Safe.
+For more on TDD and identifying tests as part of the TDD cycle, see the extended case study of the Hotel Safe.